LighghtEeloo/clash-from-the-gates-up/doc/5-class.md

 Three of the most important tasks of functional programming are to

 1. free the programmers from trivial work
-2. reuse code and logic (or in fact, just functions)
+2. reuse code and logic (or, in fact, just functions)
 3. build abstractions to serve as better documentation

-And Haskell is a top functional programming language (yeah I hear someone complaining on the other side of the planet; maybe that's from the inner me), so it should be really good like .. at these tasks.
+And Haskell is a top functional programming language (yeah, I hear someone complaining on the other side of the planet; maybe that's from the inner me), so it should be really good like .. at these tasks.

 Indeed.
 Let's talk about the nuclear weapon: type classes.